 - Remove from heat and add essential oils.

 - Let cool.

 This DIY salve is a powerful tool in healing cuts, burns, chapped skin, boils, bug bites and hang nails!
 Apply directly to the wounded area.
 You may cover with a band aid in order to further protect the bite.
-It is even safe to use on babies!

 For more serious bites like rodent bites, tick bites and spider bites, check out my post on the power of tea tree essential oil.